 Honors in the Major

-Students may declare Honors in the Jewish Studies Major in consultation with the Jewish Studies undergraduate advisor.
+Students may declare Honors in the Major in consultation with the Jewish Studies undergraduate advisor.

 Honors in the Jewish Studies Major: Requirements

-To earn Honors in the Major in Jewish Studies, or the separate track in Education and Jewish Studies and Modern Hebrew Language, Literature and Culture, students must satisfy both the requirements for the major and the following additional requirements:
+To earn Honors in the Major, or the separate track in Education and Jewish Studies and Modern Hebrew Language, Literature and Culture, students must satisfy both the requirements for the major and the following additional requirements: